zodiac15/flask-blockchain-master/README.md

 ## POW

 **POW** _( proof of work)_ is a piece of data which is difficult (costly, time-consuming) to produce but easy for others to verify and which satisfies certain requirements.
 Producing a proof of work can be a random process with low probability so that a lot of trial and error is required on average before a valid proof of work is generated.
 Bitcoin uses the Hashcash proof of work system.

+## Credits

+The base code and documentation for this project was taken from https://github.com/colyk/flask-blockchain .
+I would like to thank the [developer](https://github.com/colyk) for the same.